Every afternoon I find myself looking for something…

 I don’t know what it is but 2:30-3:00 pm is a tough time of day for me.
 I try my hardest to avoid that cup of coffee, because as good as it will taste, I will kick myself come 9:00 pm when I’m trying to relax for bed and my brain is going a million miles a minute thanks to the caffeine that seems to linger in my body.
 As for the cookie… well… most days I do have my Banana Oatmeal Cookies on hand, but they don’t always satisfy my craving.

 Thank goodness Pinterest was invented.
 A while back I found a recipe for Energy Bites and they became a staple in my fridge.
 Then I got lazy and stopped making them.

 Last week I was heading to over my friends house to help her take some photos and she told me to bring something to photograph for my blog as well.
 (As you can tell from most of my photos, I use my phone to take them.
 While I’m getting better at it, it’s not the same as using a DSLR.)
 As my brain started scrambling for something I could quickly “make & take” I remembered these little life savers.

 Much to my dismay, the link I had on the old post no longer worked and while Pinterest has tons of these gems, I couldn’t find one that looked right.
 Thankfully I rarely clean out my junk drawer, so I dug through it, hoping to find the piece of paper I had scribbled the recipe on…and I did, but it was ripped, so I tried to fill in the gaps and came up with these, which were perfect to me.

-- 1 cup dry oatmeal (I use Trader Joe's Gluten-Free)
+- 1 cup (dry) oatmeal (I used old-fashioned oats)